-Reading a research paper on social identities during crises: Facilitating Collective Psychosocial Resilience.
+I was reading a research paper on social identities during crises: Facilitating Collective Psychosocial Resilience this week.

 It makes interesting point about Active Bystanders.
 People who are present in the place and the time and activated to take action either because they perceive how their capacities become communal capabilities then or because they are asked to help by other people or institutions.